Claims — March 17, 2026

 141st Avenue Corridor (Parrish Avenue to West Corporate Limit)

-CBBEL has finalized the preliminary design/cost estimate of the proposed improvements, which was presented to Town staff.
-It was determined that these improvements would be postponed to coincide with additional future development in this corridor; CCMG funding will not be pursued at this time.
+CBBEL has finalized the preliminary design/cost estimate and presented it to Town staff.
+It was determined that improvements would be postponed to coincide with additional future development in this corridor; CCMG funding for this project will not be pursued at this time.
 No Change from Previous Report.

 133rd Avenue Road Raise

-CBBEL has been coordinating with NIPSCO on required utility relocates and with INDOT on final design.
-CBBEL is currently revising the Stage 3 design plans based on the latest INDOT review comments received.
-Final tracings are due on March 16, 2026.
-The letting for this project was originally programmed for November 2025 but is now scheduled for July 8, 2026.
+CBBEL has been coordinating with NIPSCO on the required utility relocates and with INDOT on the final design.
+CBBEL is currently revising the Stage 3 design plans based on the latest INDOT review comments.
+Final tracings are due March 16, 2026.
+The letting for this project, originally programmed for November 2025, is now scheduled for July 8, 2026.
 Utility (gas) relocation work is underway in advance of the project.

 Shades AA/AB Paving Projects, CCMG 2025-01

-The Town was notified on March 6th that both applications were awarded funding totaling $342,000.00.
+The Town was notified on March 6th that they were awarded funding for both applications totaling $342,000.00.
 Executed INDOT contracts were distributed by the Clerk-Treasurer on April 11th.

-The contract was awarded to Milestone Contractors North, Inc. in the amount of $693,240.00.
+Contract awarded to Milestone Contractors North, Inc. in the amount of $693,240.00.
 Construction began the first week of August and is now complete.
-All punchlist items have been addressed and the final pay application was approved at the January 20th Town Council meeting.
+All punchlist items have been addressed; the final pay application was approved at the January 20th Town Council meeting.
 CBBEL is currently working on the paperwork to officially close out the project.

 Railroad At-Grade Sidewalk Crossing

+CBBEL received the PE agreement from Norfolk Southern Railroad and their engineering consultant (AECOM) on June 10th for the proposed crossing at 141st Avenue near Hanover Central Middle School.
+The PE agreement was estimated at $24,612.00 covering costs incurred by Norfolk Southern Railroad and AECOM during design and review.
+Any signal improvements and other construction items are the responsibility of the Town.
+The other three crossings (141st Avenue between Beacon Pointe/Beacon Pointe East, 137th Avenue between Kiwanis Park and Winding Creek – Unit 2, and 133rd Avenue on the CSX Railroad) are on hold until further direction is provided.
 No Change from Previous Report.
-CBBEL received the PE agreement from the Norfolk Southern Railroad and their engineering consultant (AECOM) on June 10th for the proposed crossing at 141st Avenue near the Hanover Central Middle School.
-The PE agreement was estimated at $24,612.00, covering costs incurred by Norfolk Southern Railroad and AECOM during design and review (Concept, 30%, 60%, 90%, 100% reviews).
-Any signal improvements and other construction items are the Town's responsibility.

 Road Impact Fee

 CBBEL provided a memorandum on June 23, 2024 summarizing costs and tasks related to implementing a Road Impact Fee on new developments.
-In response to the Town's RFP for the study, CBBEL submitted a proposal on February 20th and it is currently being reviewed by Town staff.
+In response to the Town's RFP for the study, CBBEL submitted a proposal on February 20th, currently under review by Town staff.

-Community Development Block Grant — Utopia ADA Ramp and Sidewalk Improvements
+Community Development Block Grant Funding — Utopia ADA Ramp and Sidewalk Improvements

 The project was awarded to J&J Newel Concrete Contractors, Inc. at the December 16, 2025 Town Council meeting.
-The total bid price was $94,006 and the Town's CDBG allotment is $93,955.00.
-A pre-construction meeting will be held on March 30th.
-Construction is expected in early Spring 2026.
+Total bid price: $94,006.
+Town's CDBG allotment: $93,955.00.
+A pre-construction meeting will be held on March 30th; construction is expected to take place in early Spring 2026.
 These improvements must be completed by June 30, 2026 as a condition of the funding.

 6. Water Utility — Water Master Plan

-CBBEL has been providing on-call assistance for the Town Water Department as they move forward with implementing the recommendations identified in the Water Master Plan.
-CBBEL worked with Town staff to approve NOIs through IDEM for Monastery Woods North and Centennial Townhomes Developments.
+CBBEL has been providing on-call assistance for the Town Water Department as they move forward with implementing Water Master Plan recommendations.
+CBBEL worked with Town staff to approve Notices of Intent (NOIs) through IDEM for Monastery Woods North and Centennial Townhomes Developments.
 The entire Monastery Woods North Development has been approved; only the first phase of Centennial Townhomes (83 units) has been signed off on at this time.

 7. Plan Commission